putaodoudou/RobotFramework---Debugger/README.md

     X Create a React App
-    X Create a test suite name textbox and a start test button
-    - Send a request to the Server when start test button is pressed
+    X Create a test suite name textbox and a start test button X Send a request to the Server when start test button is pressed